Chasing Convex Functions with Long-term Constraints: Abstract

 \section{Abstract}

 We introduce and study a family of online metric problems with long-term constraints.
 In these problems, an online player makes decisions $\mathbf{x}_t$ in a metric space $(X,d)$ to simultaneously minimize their hitting cost $f_t(\mathbf{x}_t)$ and switching cost as determined by the metric.
 Over the time horizon $T$, the player must satisfy a long-term demand constraint $\sum_{t} c(\mathbf{x}_t) \geq 1$, where $c(\mathbf{x}_t)$ denotes the fraction of demand satisfied at time $t$.
-Such problems can find a wide array of applications to online resource allocation in sustainable energy and computing systems.
-We devise optimal competitive and learning-augmented algorithms for specific instantiations of these problems, and further show that our proposed algorithms perform well in numerical experiments.
+Such problems can find a wide array of applications to online resource allocation in sustainable energy/computing systems.
+We devise optimal competitive and learning-augmented algorithms for the case of bounded hitting cost gradients and weighted $\ell_1$ metrics, and further show that our proposed algorithms perform well in numerical experiments.